-- consistency of operations or programmes with the Group's established risk appetite, objectives and goals; - effectiveness and efficiency of operations, and use of resources; - compliance with policies, plans, procedures, laws and regulations; - reliability and integrity of management and financial information processes, including the means to identify, measure, classify, and report such information; and - safeguarding of assets
+- effectiveness of design and operation of processes and their actual outcomes, assessed against the Group's established values, ethics, risk appetite and policies; - the appropriateness of the organisations' risk and control culture, including the attitude and approach taken by all levels of management to risk management and internal control; - efficiency of operations, and use of resources; - compliance with policies, plans, procedures, laws and regulations;

+- reliability and integrity of management and financial information processes, including the means to identify, measure, classify, and report such information; and - safeguarding of assets

-The Group Chief Internal Auditor reports functionally to the Chair of the Group Audit Committee and administratively to the Group Chief Executive.
+The Group Chief Internal Auditor reports functionally to the Chair of the Group Audit Committee and administratively to the Group Chief Executive Officer.

-The internal audit activity remains free from interference by anyone within Legal & General.
+The Internal Audit activity remains free from interference by anyone within the Legal & General Group.
 This includes the choice of business areas to audit, procedures, frequency, timing, or the content of Group Internal Audit reports.
-This ensures that Group Internal Audit can maintain a necessary independent and objective perspective.
+This ensures that Group Internal Audit function can maintain a necessary independent and objective perspective.